mozilla/testpilot-metrics/README.md

 # `testpilot-metrics`

-The `testpilot-metrics` library sends pings to Google Analytics and Mozilla's internal metrics pipeline.
-It is designed for use by Test Pilot experiments.
+The `testpilot-metrics` library sends pings to Mozilla's internal metrics pipeline and, optionally, to Google Analytics.
+It is designed for use by Test Pilot experiments, and should be used in privileged Firefox extension code--not in regular web pages.

 ## Installation